gioele/gen-qr-test-data/README.md

 How to generate the test QR codes
 ---------------------------------

-If bundle has been used to install the required dependencies, `gen-qr-test-data` can be run with
+If Bundler has been used to install the required dependencies, `gen-qr-test-data` can be run with

 	bundle exec ./gen-qr-test-data > qr_test_data.rb